ohnosequences/mg7/docs/paper/paper.md

   This should add a reference to some of that, and explain that it is based on (essentially) an embedding of extensible record types in Scala.
 Maybe mention ohnosequences/cosas, our super-fancy library.
 -->
-[Datasets](https://github.com/ohnosequences/datasets) is a Scala library developed by **so and so** to declare datasets and their locations. **Data** is represented as type-indexed fields: Keys are modeled as singleton types, and values correspond to what could be called a denotation of the key: a value of type `Location` tagged with the key type.
+[Datasets](https://github.com/ohnosequences/datasets) is a Scala library developed by the first and last authors to declare datasets and their locations. **Data** is represented as type-indexed fields: Keys are modeled as singleton types, and values correspond to what could be called a denotation of the key: a value of type `Location` tagged with the key type.
 Then a **Dataset** is essentially a collection of data, which are guaranteed statically to be different through type-level predicates, making use of the value ↔ type correspondence which can be established through singleton types and implicits.
 A dataset location is then just a list of locations formed by locations of each data member of that dataset.

 Data keys can further have a reference to a **data type**, which, as the name hints at, can help in providing information about the type of data we are working with.
 For example, when declaring Illumina reads as a data, a data type containing information about the read length, insert size or end type (single or paired) is used.